 What about a Professional Medical Corporation?

-When researching, you most likely have found that medical professionals can also form a Professional Medical Corporation.
+When researching, you most likely have found that physicians can also form a Professional Medical Corporation.
 But can a PA form a Professional Medical Corporation in California?
 What about the PA Professional Corporation being a shareholder (as compared to the PA themselves).

 The short answer, no. We break this down more below in a question from one of our clients.